Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: On the gap between the optimal and practical eigenvalue correction

 where $\mC^\mathrm{CASPR}$ is the preconditioner used by the CASPR algorithm \citep{duvvuri2024caspr}. \end{corollary} \begin{proof}(Informal.)
 The first inequality trivially follows from \Cref{prop:optimal} since by definition the eigenvectors of Shampoo are equal to $\mQ = (\mQ_{\mR} \otimes \mQ_{\mL})^\transpose$.
 The second inequality follows from \Cref{prop:optimal} together with Lemma 3.4 in \citet{duvvuri2024caspr}, which states that the eigenvectors of $\mC^\mathrm{Shampoo}$ and $\mC^\mathrm{CASPR}$ are identical. \end{proof}

-This means that, in the sense of the Frobenius norm approximation, using the optimal eigenvalue correction yields a tighter approximation to the full-matrix quantity compared to Shampoo or CASPR.
-It remains an open theoretical question whether a tighter Frobenius norm approximation can yield a tighter regret bound compared to Shampoo and CASPR.
+This means that using the optimal eigenvalue correction (with respect to Frobenius norm approximation) yields a tighter approximation to the full-matrix quantity compared to Shampoo or CASPR.
+A remaining open theoretical question is whether a tighter Frobenius norm approximation can yield a tighter regret bound compared to Shampoo and CASPR.
 For example, one can obtain a tighter regret bound than Shampoo by only considering one-sided Shampoo, which is not generally a better approximation to full-matrix AdaGrad \citep{xie2025structured,an2025asgo}.